-Some researchers have worked on Ottoman archives to analyse the political economy of property especially from 1860 to 1920.
-The research consulted these references and the land codes as a primary source to draw from and understand the current and historical legal framework of land governance in Lebanon.
+Although historical research on property management in the region is still lacking, researchers have worked on Ottoman archives to analyse the political economy of property from 1860 to 1920.
+The research consulted these references and the land codes as a primary source to draw from and understand the current and historical legal framework on land governance in Lebanon.
 The desk review covers the legal framework, historical references, dating from the French mandate, and available published economic indicators.
+Laws and decrees were reviewed thoroughly as a primary source.